-INSTRUCTIONS: MAXIMUM MARKS-60 PRACTICAL (TIME-6Hrs.): Instructions to be provided by the External Examiner for conducting the examination.
-The examination will be conducted in group of 25 students each.
+PRACTICAL (TIME-6Hrs): Instructions to be given by the External Examiner for conducting the examination.
+The exam will be conducted in group of 25 students each.

 Objectives & Pre-requisites: Drawing exercise from objects to learn correct proportion, shape, form, values etc. Establishing a centre of interest and line of direction that carries the viewer's eye into and around the picture, creating a sense of depth by overlapping objects